Tanner Wayne: Chiodos (2010–2012)

 Wayne was announced to be replacing the former Chiodos drummer Derrick Frost on August 11, 2010.
 He was featured on their third studio album, Illuminaudio, which was released on October 5, 2010 through Equal Vision Records.
 According to an interview with Decoy Music, Wayne actually came up with the name of the album and explained its origin, saying that "Brad, Brandon and I were sitting in Brad's house discussing album titles.
 Someone brought up illuminati and I randomly said Illuminaudio.
 It means finding the light/positivity through sound, which ended up being a big theme on the record."
 On March 27, 2012, Tanner announced via his blog that he was leaving Chiodos because "our personal and business relationships went to shit."

-Recent years (2014-Present)
+Recent years (2014–present)

 From 2014 to spring 2016, Wayne was working as a drum tech for the band Suicide Silence.

-On July 5, 2018, it was announced that Swedish metal band In Flames had recruited Wayne as the new drummer, replacing Joe Rickard.
+In July 2018, it was announced that Swedish metal band In Flames had recruited Wayne as the new drummer, replacing Joe Rickard before leaving in 2025.